StarmanMartin/gorun/README.md

 ## What is gorun

-Helps you to run your go code.
+Helps to run your go code.
 It automatically sets the GoPath to the current project.
-Gorun compiles the go code and copies all folders needed from the bin folder.
-It can run or test the code.
+Gorun compiles the go code and copies all folders to a output folder.
+It also can run tests.

 ## Install gorun